-- One visit every 3 months for the rest of year
+- 1 visit every 3 months for the rest of year

-- One visit every 6 months from the second year following the surgery
+- 1 visit every 6 months from the second year following the surgery

-While ossiculoplasty rarely leads to any complications, still like any other surgery, it carries some risks that you should know prior to giving consent to this treatment.
-Please consult your surgeon for further risk evaluation in your individual case.
+While ossiculoplasty rarely leads to any complications, still like any other surgery, Following are the risks that one should know prior to giving consent to this treatment: –

 - Taste disturbance: The taste nerve runs close to the eardrum and may sustain some damage to cause abnormal taste on one side of the tongue.
 While this taste disturbance is mostly a temporary phenomenon, it may be permanent in some cases.